Doctor of Business Administration

 *These amounts are estimates and subject to change.

-Note: Because the Executive Doctorate in Business proceeds in a cohort format, the program lasts 3 years.
+Note: Because the Doctor of Business Administration proceeds in a cohort format, the program lasts 3 years.
 Students who do not complete and defend their dissertation within 3 years are allowed 2 more years (approximately 5 years total) to finish.
 This would require additional tuition (as of 2019, $6,250 per semester for in-state students and $6,527 for out-of-state students) for each semester until dissertation completion.
 Students who have not completed their dissertation by that time will leave the program All-But-Dissertation (ABD).

 Currently, all financial aid must be obtained through student loans.
 To find out more about financial aid, email RCBFinancialAid@gsu.edu.
 However, many of our current students receive some form of financial aid through their employers or veteran’s benefits packages.